 10 – Cassava

-Long, cylindrical, and rough and rugged in appearance, cassava may not be the most Instagrammable vegetable out there, but it plays an essential ingredient in cuisines throughout Latin America.
+Long, cylindrical, rough, and rugged in appearance, cassava may not be the most Instagrammable vegetable out there, but it plays an essential ingredient in cuisines throughout Latin America.

 Poisonous when raw, cassava has to be cooked and prepared properly before being used in dishes of all styles and sizes.